"Concentrate on naming, savoring, and feeling gratitude for the blessings you do have -- your

 1. Start a daily gratitude practice.
 Every morning, train yourself to find at least three things to be grateful for.
 Make it part of your

-morning ritual, so that you remember to do it – as you brush your teeth, nurse the baby, drink your coffee, drive the kids to school, whatever.
-Can't
+morning ritual, so it's automatic – as you brush your teeth, nurse the baby, drink your coffee, drive the kids to school, whatever.
+Can't find the

-find the time?
+time?
 Make it a morning ritual with your kids and let them chime in.
-Studies show this practice makes us feel measurably happier within a
+Studies show this practice makes us feel measurably happier within a week, and

-2. Every day, find a moment to sit with each of your kids and feel appreciation.
-How did you get lucky enough to have this child put into
+2. Every day, find a moment to sit with each of your children and feel appreciation for them.
+How did you get lucky enough to have this

-your arms?
+child put into your arms?
 Don’t let your worries steal this precious moment.
 Instead, remind yourself of how much you love this child.
-Let gratitude wash over you.
+Let gratitude

 3. When the upsets of daily life loom large, retrain yourself to find something positive in the situation.
 This may feel artificial at